-The state-specific examination is made up of forty (40) scored items for salesperson and broker candidates.
-The examinations also contain five to ten (5-10) pretest items.
-The pretest items are not identified and will not affect a candidate's score in any way.
+The state-specific examination consists of fifty (50) scored items for broker candidates.
+Examinations also include five to ten (5-10) pretest items, which are not identified on the examination and do not affect the candidate's score in any way.